trujunzhang/App-1.4.26-2-fixed/desktop/README.md

 * [Packaging](#packaging)

 # Architecture
-The New Expensify desktop app is built using [Electron.js](https://www.electronjs.org/).
+The New Ieatta desktop app is built using [Electron.js](https://www.electronjs.org/).
 We try our best to maintain Electron best practices, particularly when it comes to [security](https://www.electronjs.org/docs/latest/tutorial/security).

 The desktop app is organized in three pieces: